 Does Land Appreciate?

 The amount of time a traditional lender will allow borrowers to finance a land investment will vary.
 There are several factors that will determine the loan duration one may expect to receive for raw land, not the least of which includes the plot’s location and its use.
 For example, lenders are more willing to extend their loan durations for plots of land that exhibit a degree of intrinsic value.
 If for nothing else, a promising plot of land represents a less-risky investment on the bank’s behalf.
-That said, those investing in land shouldn’t expect considerably long loan terms.
+That said, those investing in the land shouldn’t expect considerably long loan terms.
 Buying raw land typically coincides with short, restrictive payment terms.
 While some raw land investors can increase the length of their loan, most terms have a limit of about 10 years or less.

 Types Of Land Investments